TrevorDasch/LD48/README.md

 [Sun 10:57 AM]
 The game has a title screen and a pause screen.
 Save games work, so now if you quit you restart in the same place.
 Starting music work now.

+[Sun 11:25 AM]
+I'm switching to windows temporarily to use ModPlug Tracker, because I am familiar with it.